Crypto Regulation in Czech Republic 2025

-In Czech Republic, a comprehensive set of rules governing cryptocurrency businesses is yet to be developed.
-Crypto activities aren’t currently distinguished as a separately regulated area and cryptocurrencies aren’t considered a legal tender.
-Most of the crypto companies engaging in crypto-related economic activities are subject to following general legislation aimed at the Czech financial market.
-Such a liberal approach allows for innovation and experimentation with the fast evolving products and services as long as all the relevant EU rules are adhered to.
+The Czech Republic has not given a full package of legislation related to the cryptocurrency business.
+Crypto activities are not treated as a separately regulated sector at the moment, and cryptocurrencies are not considered legal tender either.
+Most of the crypto companies performing crypto-related economic activities are obliged to follow the general legislation aimed at the Czech financial market.
+Such a liberal approach grants room for innovation and experimentation with the fast-evolving products and services to the extent that all the relevant EU rules are adhered to.

 AML/CFT LEGISLATION IN CZECH REPUBLIC